harrycresswell/harry/site/content/notes/practical-javascript-loops-for-logic.md

 +++
-title = "Practical JavaScript  – Loops for Logic" date = "2018-11-08T11:29:03+01:00"
+title = "Loops for Logic"
+date = "2018-11-08T11:29:03+01:00"
 description = "Build a todo app with Javascript, learn about using for loops for logic" slug = "practical-javascript-for-loops"